zxb2945/Learn-CS-by-yourself/CSLecture/Ultimate AWS Certified Solutions Architect Associate AWS认证课程.md

 Managed NFS(network file system) that can be mounted on many EC2

-EFS works with EC2 instances in multi-AZ (conpared to EBS)
+EFS works with EC2 instances in multi-AZ (compared to EBS)

 scalable,expensive(3 x gp2)